dfinity/threshold/README.md

 ## What this canister does

-- one can initially add a collection of signers or voters (which are principals)
+- one can initially set up the canister with a collection of signers or voters (which are principals)
 - one can add new proposals (by mnemonic and action, an action being the destination canister, invoked method and argument payload)
 - signers can vote to accept/deny (but can't flip the vote)
 - when sufficient votes for a proposal have gathered, the action gets